Skip to main content

 Insurance Requirements

-To purchase license plates or decals, you must certify that the vehicle is covered by the minimum insurance requirements or pay the Uninsured Motor Vehicle Fee.
+To purchase license plates or decals, you must certify that the vehicle is covered by the minimum insurance requirements.
 Insurance requirements also apply to antique motor vehicles.
 Your insurance carrier must be authorized to conduct business in Virginia.

 Virginia requires the minimum coverage limits set forth in the Code of Virginia § 46.2-472.